Tim Burchett: 2023 U.S. House Speaker election

 During the 118th congressional speakership Election, Representative Matt Gaetz and a handful of other representatives were holdouts in voting for Rep. Kevin McCarthy for speaker.
 Burchett voted for McCarthy on every ballot.
 While people claimed that after Burchett walked over and whispered into Gaetz's ear, Gaetz and others abstained, giving a majority to McCarthy for speaker, Gaetz had in fact begun abstaining before this conversation.

 Israel-Palestine

 Burchett voted to provide Israel with support following October 7 attacks.

 UFOs

-Following a report published by the Office of the Director of National Intelligence on January 12, 2023, Burchett expressed his views about an alleged government coverup of the nature of UFOs, saying, "we've been covering this up since the '40s" and that he doesn't "trust [the] government, [and] there's an arrogance about it, and I think the American public can handle it."
+Following a report published by the Office of the Director of National Intelligence on January 12, 2023, Burchett expressed his views about an alleged government coverup of the nature of UFOs, saying, "we've been covering this up since the '40s" and that he does not "trust [the] government, [and] there's an arrogance about it, and I think the American public can handle it."

 On March 7, 2023, Burchett expanded on these claims, saying that UFO technology is possibly "being reverse-engineered right now" but we "don't understand" how it functions.
 He maintains that the U.S. has "recovered a craft at some point, and possible beings".
 In January 2025 Burchett claimed that aliens have secret underwater bases.
+Burchett was one of the members of Congress interviewed in The Age of Disclosure (2025), a documentary film about UFOs and claimed government programs involving recovery of alien technology crashed on Earth.